Probabilistic unitary synthesis with optimal accuracy: Conclusion

 \section{Conclusion}

 We considered the analytical relationship between $\min_p\diamondnorm{\Upsilon-\sum_{x}p(x)\Upsilon_x}$ and $\min_x\diamondnorm{\Upsilon-\Upsilon_x}$, which represent the minimum approximation error obtained by probabilistic synthesis and that by deterministic synthesis, respectively.
 As the main result, we obtained tight upper and lower bounds on $\min_p\diamondnorm{\Upsilon-\sum_{x}p(x)\Upsilon_x}$, which guarantees the sub-optimality of the current algorithms as well as suggests the existence of an improved synthesis algorithm.
 We showed that the optimal probability distribution in the approximation can be computed by an SDP.
-We also constructed an efficient probabilistic synthesis algorithm for single-qubit unitaries and showed that it quadratically reduces approximation error compared with deterministic synthesis and its optimality can be reduced into the choice of unitaries close to the target unitary one.
-While numerical simulations indicate the algorithm works well for qudit unitaries, a rigorous proof is a subject for future work.
+We also constructed an efficient probabilistic synthesis algorithm for single-qubit unitary transformations and showed that it quadratically reduces approximation error compared with deterministic synthesis and its optimality can be reduced into the choice of unitary transformations close to the target unitary one.
+While numerical simulations indicate the algorithm works well for qudit unitary transformations, a rigorous proof is a subject for future work.

+When we run this algorithm for qudit unitary transformation, the time complexity of the SDP used in the algorithm becomes $\poly{d,|\hat{X}|}$ for a fixed desired approximation error $\epsilon$ and precision $\delta$, where $d$ is the dimension of the unitary operators and $|\hat{X}|$ is the size of the list of synthesized unitary transformations.
+Since $|\hat{X}|$ grows exponentially with respect to $d^2$ (to make the list an $\epsilon$-covering of the $2\epsilon$-ball around the target unitary transformation), the algorithm is not practical for higher dimensional unitary transformations.

+There are two ways to make the algorithm more practical.
+First, restricting a class of target unitary transformations, such as axial rotations, would significantly reduce the size $|\hat{X}|$ but still achieve the guaranteed quadratic improvement.
+Indeed, Fig.~\ref{fig:singlequbit} implies that the quadratic improvement can be achieved by mixing only two realizable unitary transformations.
+Alternatively, we can consider a modified algorithm that probabilistically mixes a randomly sampled small subset of $\hat{X}$.
+While this modified algorithm does not provide the guaranteed quadratic improvement as the original one, numerical experiments in Appendix \ref{appendix:num} suggest that it still attains such improvement for randomly chosen target unitary transformations.

 Similar to the probabilistic mixture of unitary transformations, that of general CPTP mappings implemented by a certain quantum device is relatively easy to implement by classically controlling the quantum device.
 Such a probabilistic mixture of implementable CPTP mappings is considered a {\it free operation} in many quantum resource theories \cite{HO13, BG15, CG19}.
 To quantify or simulate a target CPTP mapping using the probabilistic mixture (sometimes assisted by a resource state), a mathematical tool is required to analyze the optimal convex approximation of a general CPTP mapping.
 From the mathematical perspective as well as from the resource theoretical perspective, computing or bounding the approximation error of a {\it unital} CPTP mapping by using a probabilistic mixture of unitary transformations plays a crucial role in investigating the asymptotic quantum Birkhoff conjecture \cite{HM11, NDQ12}.
 Our SDP shown in Proposition \ref{prop:SDP} and our bounds (or possibly their extension to general CPTP mappings) could be numerical and analytical tools to investigate such problems.